-The Monitoring of the ACP-EU Energy Facility has two main purposes:
+The monitoring of the ACP-EU Energy Facility has two main purposes:

-The present website emphasises the dissemination of project results.
-It will allow to:
+The present website emphasises the dissemination of project results and will allow to:

 Contribute to the quality in implementation through the dissemination of results, successful stories and lessons learned from the Energy Facility’s projects

 Foster contacts and exchanges of experience between projects.

 For more information on the EF Projects please visit the ACP-EU EF Projects Database.